When Cultures Meet: Multicultural Text-to-Image Generation

 \textbf{Age and Gender.} \Cref{fig:heatmap_person_landmark} (right) shows that Alignment performance varies by gender for generating adult images, with males having a lower score (0.29) compared to females (0.31).
 The performance for child and elder categories remains consistent across gender.

 \textbf{Person and Landmark Country.} \Cref{fig:heatmap_person_landmark} (left) illustrates Alignment across Person and Landmark Country.
 We expected higher performance when the person and landmark originate from the same country, suggesting challenges in cross-cultural representation.
 However, results vary by country.
 For instance, the highest alignment occurs when Indian or Vietnamese people visit U.S. landmarks (0.34), comparable to U.S. people at U.S. landmarks (0.33).
 In contrast, the lowest alignment is observed when Vietnamese people visit Spanish landmarks (0.28).
-Significant differences across other metrics are in \Cref{sec:intersection}.
+All metrics are detailed in \Cref{sec:intersection}.

 \textbf{Language and Country.} \Cref{fig:heatmap_person_country_language} shows Alignment across Person Country and Caption Language.
 English, Spanish, and Vietnamese captions achieve the highest performance ($\sim$ 0.3) with minimal variation across person countries.
 However, Hindi captions perform best for Indian people (0.17) and worst for Spanish and U.S. people (0.13).
 This suggests that, for certain languages, the interaction between caption language and the depicted person’s culture influences Alignment in image generation.